-By doing so, users can raise the volume as well as quality of their scientific findings while the costs (in terms of core hours) stay constant.
+In order to increase the efficiency of our users' applications on Hazel Hen, HLRS and Cray offer this workshop to enhance the node-level performance as well as scaling of the codes utilized by participants.
+By doing so, users can raise the volume as well as quality of their scientific findings while the costs (in terms of core hours) remain constant.

 Target audience: Code owners of applications already running on Hazel Hen.